triggertiger/Model2Production/README.md

     log in as one of the authorized users, and follow the instructions.

 ## To do
-create a cron job to pull the repo
-Make git on schedule

 add set_database bash code file. including adding gitignore for db files.
             update env.example
             make MLFLOW user login